siddharth-narayan/siddharth-narayan/resume/main.typ

 - A project purely for learning about ML approaches
 - Neural Net approach, trained on many companies
 - Predict if the stock price of a company will go up or down using data from yahoo finance

+*Distributed Cryptographic  Table-Top Game*
+- Written in Rust, peers communicate directly with each other
+- Peers use STUN servers to find their public socket address and announce their presence via a tracking server
+- Each peer is able to calculate how other peers answered "yes" or "no" to a specified question, without knowing which way a specific peer answered

 == Skills
 *Programming Languages*